 The struggle for sovereignty in Jerusalem remains among the most contentious of the many disputes that exacerbate the Palestinian-Israeli conflict.
 Interwoven with this struggle are issues relating to Israel's use of urban planning, particularly as it affects the Arab residents of Jerusalem.
-Palestinian and other critics of the municipality insist, alta voce, that the application and enforcement of the Israeli Planning and Building Law (1965), as amended, places Arab residents of the city in an impossible situation.
+Palestinian and other critics of the Municipality insist, alta voce, that the application and enforcement of the Israeli Planning and Building Law (1965), as amended, places Arab residents of the City in an impossible situation.
 This accusation asserts that they are denied the opportunity to participate in the decision-making process by which their neighborhoods are planned.
 It follows, so it is claimed, that the Israeli urban planners exploit the law to the detriment of the Arab residents, by systematically rejecting their applications for building permits.
 According to the narrative, they have no choice but to build illegally, and, as a consequence, they run the risk of being snared by the Municipal inspectors.
-Those caught by the inspectors face economic catastrophe, not to mention psychological trauma, if city bulldozers demolish their unlicensed houses.
-The argument continues to the effect that Arab Jerusalemites (Arab residents of the city who reject Israeli citizenship), many of whom are poor, are discriminated against in the delivery of public services and amenities.
+Those caught by the inspectors face economic catastrophe, not to mention psychological trauma, if City bulldozers demolish their unlicensed houses.
+The argument continues to the effect that Arab Jerusalemites (Arab residents of the City who reject Israeli citizenship), many of whom are poor, are discriminated against in the delivery of public services and amenities.
 All of the aforementioned discriminatory treatment, so the argument goes, is premeditated - aimed at 'Judaizing' Jerusalem.
-Thus, the municipality stands accused of using the artifice of the planning law to force the Arab residents of Jerusalem, and their growing families, to abandon the city.
+Thus, the Municipality stands accused of using the artifice of the planning law to force the Arab residents of Jerusalem, and their growing families, to abandon the City.

-Surprisingly, despite the importance of Jerusalem, the complex matrix of the planning, illegal building, demolition, and demographic manipulation issues has never been thoroughly analyzed - not by a scholar, not by an NGO, not even by the municipality itself.
-Moreover, this oversight is emphasized by the chorus of condemnation emanating from NGOs in regard to demolitions carried out by the Jerusalem municipality, juxtaposed with k their silence concerning demolitions in numerous countries throughout the world.
-The accompanying book will address this controversy and attempt to expose the underlying reality behind the constant barrage of contentious accusations.
+Surprisingly, despite the importance of Jerusalem, the complex matrix of the planning/illegal building/demolition/demographic manipulation issues has never been thoroughly analyzed - not by a scholar, not by an NGO, not even by the Municipality itself.
+Moreover, this oversight is emphasized by the chorus of condemnation emanating from NGOs in regard to demolitions carried out by the Jerusalem Municipality, juxtaposed with their silence concerning demolitions in numerous countries throughout the world.
+This Study will address this controversy and attempt to expose the underlying reality behind the constant barrage of contentious accusations.

-^{} Readers interested in the documentation for this Executive Summary may refer to the accompanying book and its Appendices.
+^{} Readers interested in the documentation for this Executive Summary can refer to the accompanying Study and its Appendices.